 I’m going to start off by saying I almost ate two slices while taking photographs.
-This Berry Goat Cheese and Basil Tart is that good.
+This Berry Cheese Tart is that good.
 Now some might think – goat cheese in a dessert?
 Basil, what is that doing in there?
 STOP, read and bake.
 You’ll thank me later.

 The other night as I was making dinner I heard a cooking show from the living room and when the chef mentioned the ingredients I knew I had to adapt this somehow and make it.
 The combination of the main ingredients sounded amazing to me.
 So different, so…. right.
 The idea of blueberries, goat cheese and fresh basil in a pie sounded so interesting to me as a dessert that I made a mental note and decided it would be a new project.

 From what I remember she made a pie out of it on the show, but I did not, as I wanted a graham cracker crust, so a tart came to mind.
 A sweet and crunchy crumb crust hugging that amazing fruit and cheese filling would need to top it all off.

-And due to the fact that I had more strawberries in the refrigerator then blueberries I thought I’d make this a combination berry dessert, too.
+And due to the fact that I had more blueberries in the refrigerator then strawberries, I thought I’d make this a combination berry dessert, too.

 Mix together the goat cheese, heavy cream, egg, sugar, flour, kosher salt and chopped basil in a medium sized bowl.
 Add the blueberries and strawberries and gently fold in, don’t want to bruise that fruit!

 In another smaller bowl mix some melted butter, sugar and sliced almonds, making sure all is coated and crumble over the fruit filling.

 You can serve this berry cheese tart up warm, but actually I liked it better cold after being in the refrigerator overnight.
 When it’s served warm the filling is rather loose.
 I preferred it firm and chilled, but that’s up to you.

 The tangy goat cheese mixed well with the combination of blueberries and strawberries.
 The crunchy, buttery and sweet graham cracker crust was perfect.